Regional groups step up to vaccine challenge

 The value of the coalition is that it knows which workers are waiting, so it can distribute vaccine to nearby providers, said Jonathan Bundt, a coordinator of the coalition.
 "We know where we need vaccination to happen."

-All local providers have a voice at the regional meetings, which ensures they don't get overlooked and reduces the change of favoritism or bias in vaccine distribution, coalition leaders said.
+All local providers have a voice at the regional meetings, which ensures they don't get overlooked and reduces the chance of favoritism or bias in vaccine distribution, coalition leaders said.

 "Coalitions can add great value to an equitable sharing of vaccine as we don't make decisions in a vacuum," said Deb Teske, deputy manager of the State Healthcare Coordination Center, which oversees the eight regions.